 Two persons who intend to marry may enter into an Agreement which sets out their respective rights and obligations under the marriage or upon separation or termination of the marriage.
 The Agreement must be in writing, signed by the parties and witnessed.
 When drafting a Prenuptial Agreement or Marriage Contract, full and frank financial disclosure is imperative.
 These Agreements may deal with a broad range of matters, including the ownership or division of property, support obligations and “any other matter”.
 However, issues concerning custody of or access to children are not included in the Prenuptial Agreement or Marriage Contract.

 It is strongly advised that you have your lawyer review these types of Agreements before you sign them.
-To contact someone in our family law department click here.

 What is required if I am separated and travelling outside of the country with our children?

 It is strongly advised that if your children are minors, you have a Consent Letter drafted, executed and witnessed (by a Commissioner or Notary Public).
 We recommend that the letter be signed by every non-accompanying person or organization with the legal right to make major decisions for the child.
 Further, it is recommended that the letter be signed by any non-accompanying parent who has access to the child.
 The travel itinerary of the child should be included in the letter.